ChorusOne/opus-pool-sdk/book/getting-started.md

 ## OPUS Pool SDK

+{% hint style="warning" %}

+## 🔔 Notice: Migration to Chorus One SDK

+The OPUS Pool SDK has been integrated into the [Chorus One SDK](https://chorus-one.gitbook.io/sdk).
+We recommend all users migrate to the new SDK, which supports multiple networks (Ethereum, Solana, NEAR, and more) and offers enhanced signing options with fireblocks, ledger and local signing.
+Visit the [Chorus One SDK Documentation](https://github.com/ChorusOne/chorus-one-sdk) for more details.

+**Please note**: The OPUS Pool SDK will no longer receive new updates or releases but will remain available for legacy use.

+{% endhint %}

 [OPUS Pool SDK](https://www.npmjs.com/package/@chorus-one/opus-pool) provides a programmatic interface to deliver integration of non-custodial staking on Ethereum networks.